-MindBridge expects every row of a general ledger file to have the same columns appearing in the same order, and therefore have the same number of columns.
-The first row in the file is expected to be the header row that lists the name of each column in the file that applies to each row.
+MindBridge expects every row of a general ledger file to have the same columns appearing in the same order, and by extension would have the same number of columns.
+The first row in the file is expected to be the header row that indicate the name of each column in the file that applies to each row.
 To help detect cases of general ledger files not conforming to this requirement, our data validator checks if each row has the same number of columns.

 Learn why a file might not have a uniform number of columns, and how to fix it.

-The data contains an inconsistent number of columns, and an error appears on the Data Validation step of the import process.
+The data contains an inconsistent number of columns, and an warning appears on the Data Validation step of the import process.